Devashish-Sonawane/Big-Foot/Assignment_3/README.md

 - Windows users will execute Docker commands in your Linux distribution terminal.
 Mac users will execute Docker commands in your terminal.

 ## Task 1-2

+### Website
-All visualizations can be viewed on the website: https://ambirlanga.github.io/DSCI550_BF_Web/
+All visualizations can be viewed on the website: https://ambirlanga.github.io/DSCI550_BF_Web/ Link to public git repository with website code: https://github.com/ambirlanga/ambirlanga.github.io/tree/main/DSCI550_BF_Web

+Notes on website code folders:
+- For the website, we followed the ufo template: https://github.com/USCDataScience/ufo.usc.edu/tree/master- The html folder has all of our html files for visualizations
+- The css folder has css code I took from the template
+- The json folder has our json data for the visualizations
+- The js folder has js code I took from the template
+- The images folder has our front page image, logo, and thumbnail images.
+- The index file outside the folders follow the one in the template with updates for ours.

-### Visualization 1:
+### Visualization 1: Line Chart
+- To view on website, open the following link: https://ambirlanga.github.io/DSCI550_BF_Web/html/visualization_1.html To view the visualization through the file in task1-2/vis1/visualization_1.html in local host instead, follow the instructions below:
 - Open Jupyter Notebook and navigate to Big-Foot\Assignment_3\Scripts\task1-2\vis1\task1_visualization1.ipynb.
 - Click run all cells in task_1_visualization_1.ipynb to aggregate and get json objects for the first visualization (the line chart).